dabeaz/curio/docs/reference.rst

 .. method:: await notify(n=1)

-   Notify one or more tasks, causing them to wake from the :meth:`wait` method.
+   Notify one or more tasks, causing them to wake from the :meth:`Condition.wait` method.

 .. method:: await notify_all()